 “Our favorite part of the story (well, besides the whole getting engaged thing, of course, ha!), is about the first person we told we got engaged.
 We’re on our way out of the venue and we see Susan Sarandon leaving her seats a few rows above, and we yell toward her “Susan!
 Susan” She looks at us and we exclaim, “We just got engaged!”
 And she, so sweetly and genuinely, looks surprised and says, “Really?
 Just now?”
 We say yes.
 She tells us congratulations.
 And then we just go, “K bye!”
 And continue walking, all blissed out and feeling goofy.
 It was an adventure for sure.
 The award for best random act of kindness goes to the dude he asked to take a picture – because not only did he take a picture – he took a video!
 And the video turned out really lovely. ”

 Bradley and I truly adore these two.
 Their chemistry is radiant and they are both two genuine and authentic people.
-We’re so excited to share their story and session at The Greenhouse at Driftwood with you.
+We’re so excited to share their story and The Greenhouse at Driftwood engagement with you!